Black Walnuts: Benefits, Nutrition, & Possible Side Effects

 Walnuts contain juglone, a natural compound that may significantly lower blood sugar levels.
 If you are taking diabetes medication, consuming walnuts may further reduce your blood sugar levels to dangerous levels, leading to hypoglycemia (28).
 Moreover, juglone may also cause skin irritation and hyperpigmentation (29).

-Although evidence to establish the direct effects of black walnuts on the efficacy of certain medications is lacking, since black walnuts also belong to the Juglandaceae family, they might also have similar side effects as the other walnut varieties.
+Although evidence to establish the direct effects of black walnuts on the efficacy of certain medications is lacking, since they belong to the Juglandaceae family, they may feature some similar side effects of walnuts.
 Therefore, always consult your doctor before including black walnuts in your diet, especially if you have underlying medical conditions.

 How do you select and store black walnuts?
 Find out the process in the following section.